 There are many factors that can contribute to this money crunch, including power, ISPs, network connections, A/C and cooling units, and even real estate if you don’t have enough room in your current headquarters.
 Not only that, but data center hardware and software will often need to be added, changed, or deleted, all of which continues to accumulate more bills.

-One way to avoid the pitfalls of this monetary drain is to work with a data center partner instead of trying to manage everything on your own.
-With a data center partner, you can reduce maintenance costs, find the right support for your needs, and reduce rebuilding costs.
+One way to avoid the pitfalls of this monetary drain is to work with a third party data center partner instead of trying to manage everything on your own.
+With a data center maintenance partner, you can reduce maintenance costs, find the right support for your needs, and reduce rebuilding costs.
 This will help lower your data center budget and make the venture much more affordable.

 1. Lowering Ongoing Maintenance Costs